Media inquiries, requests for interviews, and requests to film at PIE should be directed to:

 When filming or interviewing at the airport, all news media representatives are required to display press credentials at all times.
 News media are allowed unescorted access to all public areas inside and outside the airport terminal building.
 These include the ticketing and baggage claim areas.
 As a courtesy, please contact Michele Routh about your plans to gather news at the airport.

 In order to film and report in secure areas of the terminal, news media personnel will have to pass through screening at the security checkpoints and be accompanied by an airport authority escort while in the secure areas.
-Filming and photography of security checkpoint equipment and procedures are prohibited by the Transportation Security Administration (TSA).
+Filming and photography of security checkpoint equipment and procedures are regulated by the Transportation Security Administration (TSA).

 Media may park in short or long-term parking and, while on official business, receive parking validation by visiting the airport reception office.
 For special events, designated media parking will be assigned.
 Live trucks may park on Airport Parkway land for Vendors and Deliveries (south of the covered walkway island across Ticketing B) with advance permission.
 Vehicles must be clearly identified.

 News conferences will be held when PIE has an announcement to make.
 Media advisories will be sent electronically to all local news media in advance of any news conferences, along with any specific instructions concerning access.

 Media releases are issued as needed to all general news email contacts for print and TV and all individual reporters that have requested direct news from PIE.
 All media releases and newsletters are published here on our website and archived.

 It is the policy of PIE to cooperate with the news media to the greatest extent possible.
 Our primary responsibilities, however, are safe, orderly and secure airport operations.
 When there is an emergency situation at PIE that is expected to generate extensive media attention, these procedures will serve as our guidelines: